parikrut/rebel/README.md

 - A hosted MVC structure with separate front and back ends
 - Displaying the list in a web browser
 - Extending the list to include the calculated payout amount per artist
+- CRUD services for artists and rates
 - Adding a field to toggle (and persist) whether the artist payout is complete (eg: checkbox)

-Bonus features:

-- Add sorting by column (asc/desc)
-- Display a subset of data with the ability to show more (eg: "Load More" button, infinite scroll)
-- Filtering by the artist name
+- Display is sorted in descending order by payout amount

 ---